carrie2010210/dsp_qiu/README.md

 Project Summary:

 [Songwriter's Sketchpad](https://youtu.be/4w32wVGfqFk): Multi-featured application to help songwriters in their creative process.
 This project is done using Convolution Neural Network in the form of an Autoencoder, and cosine similarity for recommendation engine.
-For the Natural Language Processing portion for Lyrics Analyzer, please view [Songwriter's Sketchpad: Lyrics](link).
+For the lyrics analyzer, Natural Language Processing techniques are used.

-[Kickstarter Pledge Funding Prediction](link): Using Classification methods to predict success or failure of a Kickstarter campaign.
-View ipython notebook [here](https://github.com/carrie2010210/dsp_qiu/blob/master/Kickstarter%20Project%2003-Copy1.ipynb).
+[Kickstarter Pledge Funding Prediction](https://github.com/carrie2010210/dsp_qiu/blob/master/Kickstarter%20Project%2003-Copy1.ipynb): Using Classification methods to predict success or failure of a Kickstarter campaign.

 [Blockbuster or Not](https://github.com/carrie2010210/dsp_qiu/blob/master/LinReg_Project.md): Using Linear Regression methods to predict box office success.